 Do I have too much stuff?

 Yes – to ALL of the above.
+And I am a self-confessed anxious traveller.
 The only time you are likely to worry about your trip is before you go.
 Once you’re on the road, you will see how easy everything is.
 (Sadly), we are not Christopher Columbus.
 As travellers today we are not charting new territory.
 There is an established backpacker route in most countries you’re likely to visit, which come complete with hostels, ATMs, restaurants, transport links, locals who are not homicidal maniacs and…yes, soap.

 I wish I’d trusted in the process and spend all that pre-trip worry time pouring over my dream destinations.